foundersandcoders/ws-jwt-stateless-session/README.md

 ## optional extra exercise 2- implement a HMAC

-Now we are going to make an function for crypographically signing and verifying important communications.
+Now we are going to make an function for cryptographically signing and verifying important communications.

 Node.js has a built-in [HMAC function](https://nodejs.org/dist/latest-v8.x/docs/api/crypto.html#crypto_class_hmac).
 Think of an HMAC as a hash with a secret key / password.